CJC-ds/nps-twitter/README.md

 #### Embedded

 Returns the specified tweet.
-As an html string for embedding into the Flask app.
+As an html string for embedding into the Dash app.

 #### Pipeline